Major Milestone: One San Pedro Transformation Plan

 Recent Stories

-ONTARIO, Calif. – National CORE and the City of Ontario have secured $30 million in state funds to deliver affordable housing, safer streets, reliable transit and long-term opportunity for families along the Holt Boulevard corridor in downtown Ontario.
-Leaders from...
+ONTARIO, Calif. – National CORE and the City of Ontario have secured a $1 million federal Community Project Grant to support a new affordable housing community that will deliver safer streets, reliable transit and opportunity for families along the Holt Boulevard...

 Recent Comments